mavost/docuserver/aws.md

 #### AWS Serverless Application Repository

-Define whole applications with AWS SAM templates and either publish or deploy them.
+The AWS Serverless Application Repository allows users to quickly deploy premade, fully serverless applications to the AWS Cloud.
 Publishing apps can be either private or public where the latter makes them available for others to find and deploy.
 Note: that AWS does not watch for potential security issues created from deploying third party publications.
 This is a service that is heavily integrated with Lambda.

 #### Containerization using ECS and EKS